Who is backing who? Tories nail colours to the mast in leadership contest

 As the race to succeed Boris Johnson as leader of the Conservative Party picks up steam, many Tory MPs have revealed who has their backing.

-As of 3pm on Monday the PA news agency had confirmed the intentions of more than 140 Tory Members of Parliament regarding which of the 12 candidates they support.
+As of 6pm on Monday, the PA news agency had confirmed the intentions of more than 150 Tory Members of Parliament regarding which of the candidates and likely further contenders they support.

 MPs are understood to have shown their backing where they have declared as much on social media, been quoted in the press or confirmed by PA.